The old way of being a boss is over.

 If you’re a manager or leader looking to bring a coaching mentality to your leadership, here are some tips backed by research to help get you started.

-First, in a team context, stop with the group motivational speeches and replace them with celebrations of individuals’ hard work and accomplishments.
+In a team context, focus on celebrating individuals’ hard work and accomplishments.
 By recognizing a hardworking employee’s efforts, that employee will get the opportunity to feel valued and appreciated.

-Likewise, research based on self-determination theory (Deci & Ryan, 2000) has demonstrated that positive feedback motivates intentions to continue pursuing goals and fosters vitality (Mouratidis, Vansteenkiste, Lens, & Sideridis, 2008)
+Research based on self-determination theory (Deci & Ryan, 2000) has demonstrated that positive feedback motivates individuals to continue pursuing goals and fosters vitality (Mouratidis et al., 2008).

-Secondly, a manager with effective coaching skills does not bark orders.
-Instead, they will work together with employees to develop ideas and implement plans collaboratively.
+Managers with effective coaching skills work together with employees to develop ideas and implement plans collaboratively.

-Research based in procedural justice theory has shown that when individuals consider that the process through which leaders arrive at decisions is fair and well communicated, people will be more committed to a final course of action (Rawls, 1971).
+When individuals believe that their leader’s decision process is fair and well communicated, they are more committed to a final course of action (Rawls, 1971).

-Better yet, including employees in decision-making, goal-setting, and strategy development will lead to feelings of ownership over processes that will drive motivation even further (Tackx & Verdin, 2014).
+Better yet, including employees in decision-making, goal setting, and strategy development will enhance their feelings of ownership over processes, driving motivation even further (Tackx & Verdin, 2014).

-Third, don’t punish failure as it is part of the process toward success.
-Coaching an employee through a mistake is a much better approach.
-An effective leader helps their team to learn from their errors to avoid them in the future.
+Remember that failure is part of the process toward success.
+Effective leaders help their team to learn from their errors to avoid them in the future.

-A flow-on benefit of this approach to managing mishaps is that it will build trust between leaders and subordinates.
-That is, it will create the sense of psychological safety required to admit openly one’s mistakes and ask for help and mitigate the temptation to sweep errors under the rug (Edmondson, 2002).
+Furthermore, this approach to managing mishaps builds trust between leaders and subordinates creating the psychological safety for team members to admit their mistakes and ask for help rather than sweeping them under the rug (Edmondson, 2002).

 Such an approach is often referred to as appreciative inquiry.
 Its benefit is that it cultivates commitment to improving the organization without imposing a problem orientation or sense of doom and gloom on employees.
 Rather, employees are celebrated for what they already do well and encouraged to apply these strengths in such a way that facilitates growth.

-Fifth, effective coaches are aware of the effect that their emotions have on their coachees.
-Therefore, when things get ‘hot,’ they get ‘cool.’
+Effective coaches are aware of the effect that their emotions have on their coachees.
+When things get ‘hot,’ they get ‘cool.’
 And when things are ‘cool,’ they ramp things up.

-Effective leaders implicitly understand the transferability of emotions—a process sometimes referred to as emotional contagion (Hatfield, Cacioppo, & Rapson, 1993).
+Effective leaders understand the transferability of emotions—a process sometimes referred to as emotional contagion (Hatfield et al., 1993).
 Therefore, good leaders are careful to manage their reactions to stressful situations and will look for opportunities to generate energy and excitement when a boost is needed within a team.

-Sixth, effective leaders demonstrate genuine concern for employees’ wellbeing and life outside of work; they take care not to overtax people’s resources or push people beyond their limits.
+Effective leaders demonstrate genuine concern for employees’ wellbeing and life outside of work.
+They take care not to overtax people’s resources or push people beyond their limits.
 Indeed, to earn respect, a good manager and coach leads by example and is willing to shoulder the same burdens and stressors they expect their staff to handle.

-Seventh is compassionate leadership.
 The act of showing compassion involves being with someone in their pain.
-It’s understanding another’s feelings and demonstrating a willingness to act in response to those feelings (Boyatzis, Smith, & Blaize, 2006).
+It’s understanding another’s feelings and demonstrating a willingness to act in response to those feelings (Boyatzis et al., 2006).

 Active listening is a powerful skill that helps cultivate trust and assures team members that their needs are being listened to.
 Here are a few ways to improve this important coaching skill:

-- Paraphrase and reflect back what was said; and
+- Paraphrase and reflect back what was said

 4 Examples of Coaching Skills in Action